 CULTURED FOODS = NOURISHMENT FOR THE MICROBIOME

-One of the very best ways of getting enough probiotics is to include fermented (aka “cultured”) foods in your diet, on a daily basis.
+One of the very best ways of getting enough probiotics is to include fermented (aka “cultured”) foods in your diet, daily.
 This accomplishes pretty much the same as taking a probiotic capsule but is typically much less expensive, and more effective—in terms of the number and quality of “friendly bacteria” that are delivered.

 FERMENTED FOODS TO INCLUDE IN YOUR DIET